Political leanings: Democratic/liberal

 - Arizona.
 About $4.3 million.
 Democrat Kyrsten Sinema defeated Republican Martha McSally in a race to replace retiring Republican Sen. Jeff Flake.
 (McSally would later be appointed to replace Sen. John McCain, who died on Aug.
 25, 2018.)

 In February 2019, the super PAC said that it would spend $100 million in phase one of its two-phase plan to increase Democratic turnout in the 2020 election, focusing its efforts in the swing states of Wisconsin, Michigan, Pennsylvania and Florida.
-In phase two, which has an unknown spending target, Priorities USA Action will turn its attention to “expansion states,” including New Hampshire, Nevada, Arizona, North Carolina and Georgia.
+In phase two, which has an undisclosed spending target, Priorities USA Action would turn its attention to “expansion states,” including New Hampshire, Nevada, Arizona, North Carolina and Georgia.

 Cecil said its voter outreach program will emphasize digital media over television ads — a decision that included promoting Danielle Butterfield to oversee all of its paid media.
 Butterfield worked on the digital advertising campaigns for the last two Democratic presidential nominees, President Barack Obama in 2012 and Clinton in 2016.

 According to the most recent FEC data, Priorities USA Action has raised more than $27 million in the 2020 campaign cycle.
 In March, the super PAC pledged $150 million to ads targeting Trump on healthcare in Florida, Michigan, Wisconsin, Pennsylvania and Arizona, including $6 million criticizing Trump’s coronavirus response.